-What is clear about archeytpes are three points: a) archetypes do not refer to psychological typing, which can be easily stereotyped; they are not fixed traits, but come front of stage in challenging situations and at different points in our life; they exist in an equilibrium or disequilibrium, and b) they have a dark ‘shadow’ side that can become carried away and polarize a situation.
-This calls for character to exhibit that behaviour to access some of the gifts of the opposite, positive side of it, and to bring other archetypes into play, and c) even though an archetype can dominate your psyche to the detriment of other qualities, they can also operate together making you more effective.
+What is clear about archetypes are three points: a) archetypes do not refer to psychological typing, which can be easily stereotyped; they are not fixed traits, but come front of stage in challenging situations and at different points in our life; they exist in an equilibrium or disequilibrium, and b) they have a dark ‘shadow’ side that can become carried away and polarize a situation.
+This calls for character to exhibit that behaviour to access some of the gifts of the opposite, positive side of it, and to bring other archetypes into a play or fusion of qualities, and c) even though an archetype can dominate your psyche to the detriment of other qualities, they can also operate together making you more effective.
 If you are unaware and don’t learn the lessons of your experience, you might never notice they exist.
 But if you do notice, and tune in to archetypes, they can blend within your psyche to suggest that by this alchemical cooperation of forces, you may eventually experience greater integration.

 Brienne of Tarth and King Joffrey

 There is a difference between recognising caricatures in a story and noticing the underlying archetypes at work.
 It is also important not to miss the fullness of their characters.
 I must emphasise that a character in fiction is NOT their archetypes.
 Neither are we in our own lives.
-Once archetypes are noted it does not diminsh their indviduality but ennobles them with grander more universal characteristics, so there is less chance of them becoming caricatures.
-In Game of Thrones we see that not all women are either cyncial whores or pining mothers, although on the surface, it appears that most are.
+Once archetypes are noted it does not diminish their individuality but ennobles them with grander more universal characteristics, so there is less chance of them becoming caricatures.
+In Game of Thrones we see that not all women are either cynical whores or pining mothers, although on the surface, it appears that most are.
 There is Brienne of Tarth, as fierce, and rock-like as any hardened male.
 She is a knight in shining armour on a quest to vanquish evil and carries her promise like a sword of truth.
-You do not mess with her integrity –but she just happens to be a woman.
+You do not mess with her integrity – but she just happens to be a woman.
 She embodies the Warrior and Seeker archetypes.
 From the archetypal perspective, this could be evidence of the animus (the inner male soul) that she is living out in life.
-She accuses Jaime of being such a ‘woman,’ meaning weak and snivelling in the face of pain, so perhaps she has killed the feminine within.
+She accuses Jaime of being such a ‘woman,’ meaning weak and snivelling in the face of pain, so perhaps she has killed the feminine within?
 Who would have thought that her relationship to Jaime Lannister would grow into such a surprisingly strong bond?
 But that’s what makes Game of Thrones so intriguing – the heroes and heroines morph in front of our eyes as they attempt to survive.
-They grapple with difficult decisions, and each scene reveals another layer of their multi-facetedness.
+They grapple with difficult decisions, and each scene reveals another layer of their nature.

 We are not the archetypes, but they can sometimes take over.
 You might ask then why if characters develop and a narrative like this can help us to grow, some characters seem to remain the same?
 Archetypes can allow self development, but take a wrong turn, and send you to a dead end; they can become toxic to the psyche.
 King Joffrey Baratheon is a case in point.
 He is the character fans most love to hate.
 So much so they celebrated on Twitter sharing videos of how they so enjoyed watching him die.
 He is a born sadist and stays a sadist to his death when he pines for his mother and accuses Tyrion.
 From the point of view of archetypal psychology, he is operating from the flip side of the positive archetype – which is the ‘shadow’ Ruler.
 This is where an inflated sense of privilege has taken over the soul and this person is crying out for more balance.
-Joffrey represents the Boy not yet grown into mature King.
+Joffrey represents the Boy not yet grown into the mature King.

 This is where the shadow side of archetypes has to be acknowledged as a force that can possess the personality to the detriment of all the other archetypes.
 They have the potential to soften and blend in with the dominant energies.
 In Joffrey, we see the Shadow writ large, of an off-kilter King which Moore (2011) names the ‘High Chair Tyrant’.
 This is an individual who is trapped by the archetype rather than able to access and transmute its power; he is unable to grow.
 Joffrey’s shadow is of a potentially wise King: “The Tyrant wrongly believes that power is finite; he has a scarcity mentality.
 He doesn’t understand the truth–that power and influence actually increase the more you share it with others.
 Thus the burden of maintaining his fragile illusion of absolute power makes him very insecure; any threat to his authority and supremacy enrages him and causes him to lash out with abuse–physically, emotionally, or mentally.”
 Had he learned to access his Caregiver or Lover archetypes, some of his adolescent cruelty might have been outgrown, but he was unaware who his real father is.
 The same might be said of the psychopath, Ramsay Bolton, whose talent for sadism excels as played out on his victim, Theon Greyjoy.